Pauan/ar/lib/nuit/README.md

       11 - Secret of the Forest
       36 - The Brink of Time

 The above is intended to describe a playlist of music files.
-It is equivalent to the following JSON list:
+It is equivalent to the following JSON:

     [["playlist", "5 Stars",
        "05 - Memories of Green",